Updated June 17, 2021.

 What are the side effects?

-Both the Pfizer and Moderna trial participants reported minor side effects common to many vaccinations including a sore arm or feeling poorly, fatigue, or tired for a day or two after the shot.
+All vaccine trial participants reported minor side effects common to many vaccinations including a sore arm or feeling poorly, fatigue, or tired for a day or two after the shot.
 Other reported side effects included headache, fever and chills, and other muscle aches/pain primarily after the 2nd shot that lasted a day or two.
 Some vaccine trial participants treated these side effects with pain medication, but you are advised not to take pain medication before receiving Dose 2, in anticipation of side effects, as that would diminish the effectiveness of the vaccine.
 Side effects show that the vaccination is working -- your body is responding.
 The percentage of participants experiencing these side effects depend on the vaccine administered.
 For specific percentages detailed in the report, click here.

 What is known about the long term complications of COVID-19 What is a “COVID-19 Long Hauler?”
 Does the vaccine help prevent this complication?